Stochastic filtering of a pure jump process with predictable jumps and path-dependent local characteristics: Introduction

 \subsection{Main results and structure of the paper}

-We consider a pair of stochastic processes $(X,Y) = (X_t, Y_t)_{t \geq 0}$, respectively called \emph{signal process} and \emph{observed process}, on some filtered probability space $(\Omega, \cF, \bbF, \bbP)$.
-Here, $\bbF$ represents the global filtration, and both $X$ and $Y$ are $\bbF$-adapted.
-We denote by $\bbY = (\cY_t)_{t \geq 0}$ the completed and right-continuous natural filtration generated by $Y$, which provides available information.
-We assume that the signal process $X$ is a pure-jump process, possibly non Markovian, described in terms of a random counting measure (see, e.g., \citet{bremaud:pp, jacod:mpp, jacod2013:limit}).
-In contrast to most of the existing literature, we do not assume that the $\bbF$-dual predictable projection, or \emph{compensator}, of $X$ is \mbox{quasi-left} continuous and we allow for predictable jumps.
-Our objective is to characterize the filtering process $\pi = (\pi_t)_{t \geq 0}$, defined by

-for any measurable real-valued function $\phi$.
-Notice that, for any $t \geq 0$, $\phi$ is a function of whole the trajectory of $X$ up to time $t$.
-Considering functionals depending on the history of the signal process is another novelty of our paper.
+We consider a pair of stochastic processes $(X,Y) = (X_t, Y_t)_{t \geq 0}$, respectively called the \emph{signal process} and the \emph{observed process}, on some probability space endowed with a global filtration $\bbF=(\cF_t)_{t \geq 0}$.
+Processes $X$ and $Y$ are $\bbF$-adapted; however, the available information is only given by the subfiltration $\bbY = (\cY_t)_{t \geq 0}$ which is the completed and right-continuous natural filtration of $Y$.
+This means that the signal is not observable, and the information on the signal can only be retrieved through the process $Y$ whose dynamics depends, more or less directly, on $X$. \normalcolor We assume that $X$ is a pure-jump process, possibly non Markovian, described in terms of a random counting measure (see, e.g., \citet{bremaud:pp, jacod:mpp, jacod2013:limit}).
+In contrast to most of the existing literature, we do not assume that the dual predictable projection, or \emph{compensator}, of $X$ is \mbox{quasi-left} continuous and we allow for predictable jumps.
+Our objective is to characterize the filter $\pi = (\pi_t)_{t \geq 0}$, which permits to describe the conditional distribution of the path of $X$ up to time $t$, given the available information $\cY_t$.
+Therefore, to compute it we need to consider functionals depending on the history of the signal process, which is another novelty of our paper.

-To solve the filtering problem, we first apply a \emph{Markovianization} procedure, by constructing what we call the \emph{history process} $\bfX$.
-This is an auxiliary process which keeps track of all past values and jump times of $X$ and has the advantage of being Markovian with respect to its natural filtration.
-The existence of a bijective function that maps $X$ into $\bfX$ and vice versa (see Proposition~\ref{P_S}), permits to characterize the filtering process $\pi$ by solving an equivalent filtering problem for the process $\Pi = (\Pi_t)_{t \geq 0}$
+Due to the lack of Markovianity of the signal, to solve the filtering problem we construct the \emph{history process} $\bfX$. \normalcolor This is an auxiliary process which keeps track of all past values and jump times of $X$ and has the advantage of being Markovian with respect to its natural filtration.
+Moreover, such process shares the same pure jump nature as the original signal, and it is fully determined by its local characteristics, which can be computed in terms of those of the signal (see Proposition \ref{prop:bfmudualpredproj}). \normalcolor The existence of a bijective function that maps $X$ into $\bfX$ and vice versa (see Proposition~\ref{P_S}), permits to characterize the filter $\pi$ by addressing an equivalent filtering problem where the conditional distribution of the history process $\bfX$ is derived (see Lemma \ref{L:4.1}).